 Dunkirk is a very small city located in the state of Indiana.
 With a population of 2,098 people and just one neighborhood, Dunkirk is the 230th largest community in Indiana.

-When you are in Dunkirk, you'll notice that it is more blue-collar than most other communities in America.
-47.28% of Dunkirk’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dunkirk is a blue-collar town, with 47.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dunkirk is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Dunkirk who work in food service (12.98%), office and administrative support (11.39%), and sales jobs (8.21%).

 Being a small city, Dunkirk does not have a public transit system used by locals to get to and from work.